 The purpose of this Management Discussion and Analysis ("MD&A") is to explain management's point of view regarding the past performance and future outlook of Barksdale Resources Corp. ("Barksdale" or the "Company").
-This report also provides information to improve the reader's understanding of the financial statements and related notes as well as important trends and risks affecting the Company's financial performance and should therefore be read in conjunction with the Company's audited consolidated financial statements for the years ended March 31, 2023 and 2022 (the "Financial Statements").
+This report also provides information to improve the reader's understanding of the financial statements and related notes as well as important trends and risks affecting the Company's financial performance and should therefore be read in conjunction with the Company's unaudited condensed interim consolidated financial statements for the three months ended June 30, 2023 and 2022 (the "Financial Statements") and the audited consolidated financial statements for the years ended March 31, 2023 and 2022 .

-All information contained in this MD&A is current as of July 31, 2023 unless otherwise stated.
+All information contained in this MD&A is current as of August 24, 2023 unless otherwise stated.